 There has been an initial discussion regarding some of the Board's goals and objectives with respect to communications with the public.
 In researching policies in other districts, a more fulsome policy with guidelines was drafted for consideration.
-The draft policy was considered at a Special Committee of the Whole on October 12, 2021, and recommended changes have been incorporated.

 - a.
-Approve the draft policy in principle as presented; - b.
-Amend the policy and approve in principle; - c.
-Refer the policy back to a Committee of the Whole for further review. - d.
-Do not approve the policy.
+Send the draft policy to the board meeting for approval as presented; - b.
+Amend the policy and forward the amended policy for approval; - c.
+Refer the policy back for additional public comments. - d.
+Do not forward the policy.